ploetz-zeller/symbio-documentation/docs/admin/administration/introduction.md

 In large databases it’s not recommended to execute the following tasks during business hours:
 - Do not export all processes via Massdata because of performance/memory issues on Web server.
-- The Excel-Importer only support files with plain data tables, so it explicitly does not support external data sources, macros, pivot tables or calculated fields/cells.
+- The Excel-Importer only supports files with plain data tables, so it explicitly does not support external data sources, macros, pivot tables or calculated fields/cells.
 - Do not use the Symbio Data export (SYMX) on the Process House or in large categories due to size of exporting data.
 - Do not use the Storage export (SYMX) in Storage Collection due to size of the database.